The West Point Story (TV series): Guest stars

 Among those celebrities who made at least one appearance in The West Point Story are: Carolyn Craig, Richard Jaeckel, Dick Sargent, Pat Conway, Chuck Connors, Clint Eastwood, Don Eitner, Ron Foster, Barbara Eden, Larry Hagman (miscredited), Hayden Rorke, Ron Hagerthy, Tyler MacDuff, Steve McQueen, Martin Milner, Larry Pennell, Karen Sharpe, Robert Vaughn and Leonard Nimoy as Tom Kennedy.

 Production

 Gene Roddenberry, a productive screen writer on numerous television programs scripts in the 1950s and 1960s, often described as the first Golden Age of Television wrote all or part of ten to twelve of the 39 episodes of 'West Point'.
 Sources differ as to which episodes he should be credited with.
 General Foods sponsored the program.

 Home media

-Timeless Media Group (under license from MGM) released West Point – The Complete TV Series on DVD February 26, 2012.
+On February 26, 2013, Timeless Media Group (later known as Shout Factory, then Shout!
+Studios) released all 39 available episodes of the series as West Point – The Complete TV Series in a four-disc DVD format, under license from MGM.